tillmo/erpnext-docker/README.md

 stopped containers you want to keep.
 The alternative is to use `docker rm <container> ...` where `<container> ...` are either the ids or the names of the containers to remove.

-After removing the left-over erpnext-worker containers you can simply run the above `docker-compose` command again.
+After removing the left-over erpnext containers you can simply run the above `docker-compose` command again.

 ## Restore files